Download a printable version of:

 Go to > top

 Issues facing the water profession relate to the aging workforce and availability of potential employees.
 The U. S. Environmental Protection Agency (EPA) has produced a 12-minute video on the industry, to be shown to high school and/or vocational school students with emphasis on the value of water, job responsibilities, career successes, and environmental contributions.
-The video is available on the EPA website (click on the link for “Water You Waiting For?
-Become a Water Professional!”).
-The video can be shown from the website or downloaded onto a DVD.

 Go to > top